AndyFlury13/lid/README.md

 2. Average the four replicates of a treatment
 Using the notebook, one can graph whichever treatments you wantm and however many you want, on any date range on a single graph.
 These graphs are stored as png files in the graphs/ subfolder.
 #### Shiny Web App
 Fully functioning Shiny Web App contained in soil_moisture/app.R.
-Soon to be published!
+Deployed [here!](https://andrew-flury.shinyapps.io/soil_moisture/)

 ![Shiny 4 treatment graph](markdown_images/four.png)